Monday, July 16, 1984

 It was cool and dark inside this stucco building and we ate whatever they had and drank pitchers of iced tea.
 Fortified, we headed back out into the heat and proceeded down the highway.

 The rest of the ride was uneventful.
-Widge and I stopped to wait for the others in the shade at the entrance to the Yuma Proving Grounds — the only shade we’d seen in miles.
+Widge and I stopped to wait for the others in the shade of a wall at the entrance to the Yuma Proving Grounds — the only shade we’d seen in miles.
 Back together again, we rode into Yuma, where the temperature was 104.
 No camping or trailers tonight.
 We found a Motel 6 with a pool.

 Headline: July 16, 1984 — Democratic National Convention opens in San Francisco.